 Aging bills House Bill 25-1022: Qualified Medication Administration Personnel Bill Summary: For the purpose of determining workers who are qualified to work in an assisted living residence, current law includes in its definition of "qualified medication administration personnel" (QMAP) an individual who has passed a competency evaluation administered by an approved training entity on or after July 1, 2017.
 The bill adds to this definition an individual who has passed a competency evaluation administered by the Department of Public Health and Environment (CDPHE) before July 1, 2017.
-Sponsors: Espenoza and McCormick/ Michaelson Jenet Status: Passed Both Chambers Fiscal Note for House Bill 25-1022 Position: Support Staff comments: CDPHE used to do the testing for the QMAP program and then stopped.
+Sponsors: Espenoza and McCormick/ Michaelson Jenet Status: Health & Human Services Fiscal Note for House Bill 25-1022 Recommended position: Support Staff comments: CDPHE used to do the testing for the QMAP program and then stopped.
 When the regulations were changed, it only included language that said, "administered by an approved training entity", which technically does not include CDPHE since they no longer are an approved "training entity".
 This bill cleans up the language.
 Legislative Policy: DRCOG supports efforts to improve the quality of care and consumer protections for older adults and their caregivers.
 Senate Bill 25-013: Senior Housing Income Tax Credit Extension Bill Summary: Extends a refundable income tax credit (established by HB24-1052) that is available for the income tax years commencing on January 1, 2022, and January 1, 2024, so that the credit is also available for the income tax years commencing on January 1, 2025, and January 1, 2026.
 Credit is for a qualifying senior who is: 65 years or older; has federal adjusted gross income (AGI) less than or equal to \$75,000 for a single return or \$125,000 for a joint return; and has not claimed the senior property tax exemption for that year.
 The amount of the credit for both types of filers is: \$800 for a return with federal AGI that is \$25,000 or less.
 For every \$500 of federal AGI above \$25,000, the amount of the credit is reduced by \$8.
 A taxpayer who also qualifies for a property tax and rent assistance grant or heat assistance grant is eligible to receive the full amount of the credit.
 Sponsors: Mullica/ Marshall & Joseph

-Current Status: Senate Appropriations Fiscal Note for Senate Bill 25-013 Position: Support Staff comments: The DRCOG Board supported HB24-1052, which created the credit.
-Legislative Policy: DRCOG supports property tax relief to help reduce a tax liability that especially burdens low-income seniors and older adults on fixed incomes.
+Status: Senate Finance Fiscal Note: Unavailable at this time.

+Recommended position: Support Staff comments: The DRCOG Board supported HB24-1052, which created the credit.
+Legislative Policy: DRCOG supports efforts to improve the quality of care and consumer protections for older adults and their caregivers.